 7 ways to manage your anxiety

-2. Try and avoid Twitter and other social media with its non-experts, opinions and gossip.
+2. Avoid social media with its non-experts, opinions and gossip.
 You will not find happiness there.

 3. In times of national crisis we are pretty lucky to have the measured tones of the BBC and Sky News.
 Here are some links to their news pages. https://www.bbc.co.uk/news https://news.sky.com/uk